neuland/micro-frontends/index.md

 The idea behind Micro Frontends is to think about a website or web app as __a composition of features__ which are owned by __independent teams__.
 Each team has a __distinct area of business__ or __mission__ it cares about and specialises in.
 A team is __cross functional__ and develops its features __end-to-end__, from database to user interface.

-However, this idea is not new, in the past it went by the name of [Frontend Integration for Verticalised Systems](https://dev.otto.de/2014/07/29/scaling-with-microservices-and-vertical-decomposition/) or [Self-contained Systems](http://scs-architecture.org/).
+However, this idea is not new.
+It has a lot in common with the [Self-contained Systems](http://scs-architecture.org/) concept.
+In the past approaches like this went by the name of [Frontend Integration for Verticalised Systems](https://dev.otto.de/2014/07/29/scaling-with-microservices-and-vertical-decomposition/).
 But Micro Frontends is clearly a more friendly and less bulky term.

 __Monolithic Frontends__
 ![Monolithic Frontends](./ressources/diagrams/organisational/monolith-frontback-microservices.png)